BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ```
 $ /bin/mkdir ~user1/.bitcoin
 ```
-This is the core bitcoin.conf file, which is appropriate for a mainnet or testnet setup:
+This is the core bitcoin.conf file, which is appropriate for an unpruned testnet setup:
 ```
 $ cat >> ~user1/.bitcoin/bitcoin.conf << EOF
 server=1